taatuut/shopper/README.md

 Set `atlas_uri` if not done before.

 1. Run `python3 create_order.py` as a test, this writes a set of orders to the console, with a similar digital order data model as in `order.json`.
 This script also adds some random notes in Dutch to the order.
 This information is useful to query with full text search provided by Atlas Search.
-Besides that there is also the order template json file that mgeneratejs uses to create data.
-This does not include the option to add notes in Dutch.
+Besides that there is the order template json file that mgeneratejs uses to create data (this template does not include the option to add notes in Dutch).

 2. Run `python3 create_order.py | mongoimport --uri $atlas_uri --collection orders --jsonArray` to pipe the orders output of the Python script directly through `mongoimport` to your MongoDB database.
 Note that the `shopper` database and `orders` collection are automatically created if they do not exist.

-3. Start Compass: connect to the database, change data model on the fly, analyze the schema, query using the map, create a spatial index to speed up querying, export code in your preferred programming language, create a search index on the notes, add full text search to an aggregation framework data pipeline, create a view with aggregated results on revenue per product. <!--TODO: See the video at xxx.-->
+3. Start Compass: connect to the database, change data model on the fly, analyze the schema, query using the map, create a `2dsphere` spatial index on `geometry`to speed up querying, export code in your preferred programming language.
+Optional: create a search index on `properties.Notes`, add full text search to an aggregation framework data pipeline, create a view with aggregated results on revenue per product. <!--TODO: See the video at xxx.-->

 4. Run `python3 query_order.py`.
 Note that the query uses a random point in a rectangle roughly covering the Netherlands.
 The number of results will vary (0 or more).
 In the next step we will also use the Java project to continuously query the database.